ritaturk/xenko-docs/manual/getting-started/manage-entities-in-a-scene.md

 You can switch between Translation, Rotation, and Scale gizmos through simple clicks.

 To switch between the gizmos, you must first click anywhere in the Scene Editor.
-Then, you can:
+Then, you can switch between Translation, Rotation and Scaling by:

-* Click a gizmo icon to switch to that particular gizmo.
+* Clicking a gizmo icon to switch to that particular gizmo.

-  or

-* Press the Spacebar.
+* Pressing the Spacebar

-  or

 * Press the **W** key to switch to the Translation gizmo
 * Press the **E** key to switch to the Rotation gizmo
 * Press the **R** key to switch to the Scale gizmo

-## Change gizmo axis bases
+## Change gizmo coordinate system

-In Game Studio, gizmo axis bases are present at the top of the Scene Editor.
+In Game Studio, you can select in which coordinate system the gizmo operates.
 The following table displays the gizmo axis bases and their functions:

 | Gizmo axis base | Function |
 | ------  |  ------  |